 With a rapid increase in their business, a decision was made to transfer the business to larger premises in Glen Innes in early 2017.
 This also was prompted by the desire to ‘come home’, David’s family have been in the Glen Innes district for 5 generations.

 We have always used local, regional and Australian produce wherever possible.
 This has been continued following the move to Glen Innes.
 Premium local and regional fruits and potatoes have always been sourced directly from growers, to produce our products.
-The potatoes are coming from a property near David’s family farms of the past.
 Being pioneers in the Vodka, Gin and Liqueurs movement of recent times, all the research and development of our product is based on our own research findings.
 David’s background as a Plant Pathologist and Microbiologist has been invaluable in crafting superb products over the 17 years of our association with the liquor industry.